 At least 16 people have died after two high-speed trains collided in China in a freak accident that also sent scores to the hospital.

 Chinese media reported that one bullet-train, holding over 100 people per carriage, was struck by lightning, taking down systems and cutting off all electrical power.
-The train maintained its momentum however.

 Without control, it subsequently slammed into another train, killing nearly a dozen confirmed passengers, and sending 89 to the hospital as two carriages fell of a bridge.